Kodluyoruz-NodeJs-Bootcamp/week1-canerigus/README.md

 ### How it works

-The project is utilizes by dragstart, dragover and dragend events.
+The project is utilizes the dragstart, dragover and dragend events.
 More details > app.js